 - Full Glass Coverage: You’ve no doubt heard that old joke in Rochester that we have two seasons: winter and construction.
 Well, that leads to lots of damaged windshields and vehicle glass.
 This helps you repair or replace plate glass in your vehicle.

-Unlike homeowners insurance, there are only a few ways for your vehicle to allow for discounts.
+Unlike home insurance or business insurance, there are only a few ways for your vehicle to allow for discounts.
 Most cars on the road these days come equipped with significant safety features, such as air bags, anti-lock brakes, daytime running lights, anti-theft systems.
 Therefore, there are fewer opportunities than with homeowners insurance to achieve discounts or premium reductions.